gabrielweyer/nuggets/docs/code-review/README.md

 # Code review

 - Code reviews are everyone's responsibility
+- Reply to a code review request as soon as you can
 - Limit the number of reviewers (no more than 2)
 - Remember to praise
 - Reviews should be based on agreed-on coding standards, not personal preferences